Madfarm/firstDotnetApi/notes.md

 click the name of a class then the lightbulb to extract an interface of it

+> Extension Methods - allow you to extend the functionality of a class without creating a derived class or implementing an interface - they must be static methods

 ## Controllers
 first import the Mvc namespace, using Microsoft.AspNetCore.Mvc;